-December 25th became an official Federal holiday in 1870 when it was signed into law by President Ulysses S. Grant.
+December 25th became an official Federal holiday in 1870 when signed into law by President Ulysses S. Grant.
 Americans have been officially “Merry Christmasing” for 149 years.

-I decided to try and do some digging to find out if “Merry Christmas” was old-fashioned and out of style.
-What I found was a bunch of polls over the last couple of years that reflected that 66-67% of American Adults prefer Merry Christmas.
+So, I decided to dig around and find out if “Merry Christmas” was old-fashioned and out of style.
+What I found was a various polls over the last couple of years that reflected that 66-67% of American Adults prefer Merry Christmas.
 21% like Happy Holidays instead.
 13% are undecided.

 So what are you to do in your business holiday greetings?

-If anything, based on what I’ve seen this year, I’ve had more strangers wish me a Merry Christmas when I’m out and about that in previous years.
+If anything, based on the last couple of years, I’ve had more strangers wish me a Merry Christmas when I’m out and about than in previous years.
 The number of business emails wishing me a Merry Christmas is most certainly on the rise.
-Just one person’s experience.

 In researching for this article I did find some “predictions” that folks are becoming less religious intimating that “Merry Christmas” will go away.
 I certainly do not see an indication of that in my little world.

-All the TV commercials or add papers stuffed into my postal box do not seem to indicate that either.
-Businesses alike seem to like “Merry Christmas” as greeting of good tidings and cheer.
+All the TV commercials or advertising papers stuffed into my postal box do not seem to indicate that either.
+Businesses are using “Merry Christmas” as greeting of good tidings and cheer as an intro to suggest we buy their stuff.
 (The “reason for the season” conversation is a topic for another blog and post…)

 Is Merry Christmas Offensive?

-I know my intent when wishing someone a Merry Christmas and I’ve decided to not worry about if they choose to be offended by my good wishes.
+I know my intent when wishing someone a Merry Christmas.
+I’ve decided to not worry about if they choose to be offended by my good wishes.
 Not my problem — it is theirs.

 Don’t Be Afraid to Offer Good Wishes

 I have had folks wish me a Happy Hanukkah over the years.
-I’m not Jewish and I was not offended nor did I feel uncomfortable with them doing so.
+I’m not Jewish and I am not offended nor do I feel uncomfortable by their wishes.
 They offered me a nice wish with sincerity.
 What could be wrong with that?

 And with that, my friends, I wish you all a Merry Christmas and a Happy Holiday Season!